ibm-cloud-docs/key-protect/grant-access-keys.md

 You can enable different levels of access to {{site.data.keyword.keymanagementservicelong}} resources in your {{site.data.keyword.cloud_notm}} account by creating and modifying {{site.data.keyword.cloud_notm}} IAM access policies.
 {: shortdesc}

 Account admins should determine an [access policy type](/docs/iam?topic=iam-userroles){: external} for users, service IDs, and [access groups](#x2160811){: term} based on internal access control requirements.
 These access controls can be assigned at multiple levels, from instances down to individual keys.
-For example, if you want to grant user access to {{site.data.keyword.keymanagementserviceshort}} at the smallest scope available, you can [assign access to a single key](#grant-access-key-level) in an instance.
+For example, if you want to grant user access to {{site.data.keyword.keymanagementserviceshort}} at the most granular scope available, you can [assign access to a single key](#grant-access-key-level) in an instance.

 ## Granting access to all keys in an instance
 {: #grant-access-instance-level}